julianpinedayyz/raspberryPiSetup/README.md

 	````
 	nano install-node.sh
 	````
 2. Paste the code bellow (change node version if needed.
-I'm installing the latest)
+I'm installing the latest as of this date)

 	````
 	wget http://nodejs.org/dist/v0.12.2/node-v0.12.2.tar.gz